Shriansh-Manhas/SQuADGPT2CPT/README.md

 # SQuADGPT2CPT

-Concise experiments fine-tuning GPT-2 for extractive QA on SQuAD v1.1 with LoRA, dynamic quantization, and cyclic precision training.
+Fine-tuning GPT-2 for extractive QA on SQuAD v1.1 with LoRA, dynamic quantization, and cyclic precision training.
 The repo is notebook-driven and aims to be easy to run and reproduce.

 ## Contents
 - `gpt2-lora-question-answering.ipynb` — Baseline GPT‑2 + LoRA fine‑tuning on SQuAD v1.1